rubys/showcase/README.md

 having the same person being scheduled twice with different partners for the same heat.

-This application does exactly that, from data entry to scheduling, to generating of printed reports.
+This application manages showcase events, from data entry to scheduling, to generating of printed reports.
 It can even be accessed by participants on the day of the event to see the list of heats.